 Trip Idea: Limestone Heritage

 Monroe County and Bloomington sit atop the Salem Limestone Belt, one of the largest limestone deposits in the world.
 Limestone has been a major part of the local economy for the last 150 years and its relatively easy access has made it a predominant building material in the area.
-It's also a popular artistic medium, with numerous sculptures on display around town.
+It's also a popular artistic medium, with sculptures on display around town.
 You can learn more about Indiana Limestone here.

 IU Campus Tour